Picture hiking

 In this context, we must ensure all our suppliers respect local regulations and international standards.
 That's why Decathloniens are recruited in manufacturing countries to conduct regular audits in the factories to ensure there is compliance with human rights, workers' health & safety and environmental standards, as well as preventing corruption.

 How?
-Thanks to the use of renewable or recycled materials, making use of less polluting dyeing processes or product repair.
+Thanks to the use of recycled materials, making use of less polluting dyeing processes or product repair.

 At DECATHLON, you are either satisfied or satisfied: in store or on the website, our customers have the option to return their product if they are not fully satisfied with it.
 But what do we do with all these products?
 Product returns, due to a quality or safety issue, are transferred to our design teams, allowing them to analyse the source of the problem to solve it as soon as possible.
 When a product is returned new and in its original condition because of the wrong choice of size or model: we put it back in stock to be sold as new.